IfcSharp/IfcSharpLibrary/README.md

 > **_NOTE:_** Due to the class model you can only include the `IfcSchema` for **one** IFC version.
 This means for multiple IFC versions you need to create multiple build-projects.

-### Reflection
-*IfcSharpLibrary* leverages [Reflection](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/) to keep track of all `ifc.ENTITY` instances in memory and write them to a file or database.
-This means that once you assigned a `ifc.Repository.CurrentModel` at runtime you can just instantiate objects from anywhere in your project.
-This makes *IfcSharpLibrary* a very sleek solution as it is reduces the overhead of assigning every single `ifc.ENTITY` to its parent.
-A simple example is shown below:<br>

 ## How to Install and Run the Project

 Simply run `git clone https://github.com/IfcSharp/IfcSharpLibrary.git`.